Euclid Quick Data Release (Q1). The average far-infrared properties of Euclid-selected star-forming galaxies: Stacking method

 \subsection{Instrumental beams}

 The final input required for stacking is a model of the \Herschel and SCUBA-2 beams.
-For PACS, we use the model empirical beams provided by the HELP archive \citep{Shirley2021}.
+For PACS, we used the model empirical beams provided by the HELP archive \citep{Shirley2021}.
 These were measured by stacking WISE-selected galaxies on the PACS maps and fitting an elliptical 2D Gaussian profile to the stack.
-The ellipticity is due to the fact that the PACS beam is not circularly-symmetric, and so for these data we use the best-fit beams for each PACS map separately.
+The ellipticity is due to the fact that the PACS beam is not circularly symmetric, and so for these data we used the best-fit beams for each PACS map separately.

-For SPIRE, since the input maps are not filtered, we use the instrumental beams approximated as 2D Gaussians with full width at half maximum (FWHM) values of \ang{;;18.15} at 250\,$\mu$m, \ang{;;25.15} at 350\,$\mu$m, and \ang{;;36.3} at 500\,$\mu$m \citep[see][]{Griffin2010}.
-For the SCUBA-2 image, we use the updated beam profile from \citet{mairs2021}, which is the sum of two Gaussians.
+For SPIRE, since the input maps are not filtered, we used the instrumental beams approximated as 2D Gaussians with full width half maximum (FWHM) values of \ang{;;18.15} at 250\,$\mu$m, \ang{;;25.15} at 350\,$\mu$m, and \ang{;;36.3} at 500\,$\mu$m \citep[see][]{Griffin2010}.
+For the SCUBA-2 image, we used the updated beam profile from \citet{mairs2021}, which is the sum of two Gaussians.
 The first Gaussian (the main beam) has $\textrm{FWHM}= \ang{;;11.0}$ and a relative amplitude of 0.98, while the second Gaussian (the error beam) has $\textrm{FWHM}= \ang{;;49.1}$ and a relative amplitude of 0.02.